William Henry Strahan

 William Henry Strahan (21 September 1869 – 25 April 1915) was an Australian fruitgrower, soldier and poet.
-Before enlisting in the Australian Imperial Force (AIF) he was a member of the Toodyay Road Board in Western Australia.
-He was a sergeant in the 16th Battalion and was killed in action on 25 April 1915 (the first day of the Gallipoli Campaign).
-Prior to joining the AIF he was a volunteer member of the Australian Light Horse and Guildford Rifles where he held the rank of sergeant major.
+Before enlisting in the Australian Imperial Force (AIF), he was a member of the Toodyay Road Board in Western Australia and a volunteer member of the Australian Light Horse and Guildford Rifles, where he held the rank of sergeant major.
+He joined the AIF on the outbreak of the First World War and was a sergeant in the 16th Battalion when he was killed in action on 25 April 1915 following the landing at Anzac Cove.

 Strahan wrote The Bugle Call, which was published several times after his death.
 The verses were sent to King George V, prompting the response from the palace that Strahan had "acted up ... to the spirit of his utterances".